Andy Nyman: Work with Derren Brown

 As an accomplished magician and mentalist, Nyman has frequently collaborated with psychological illusionist Derren Brown.
 He is the co-creator and co-writer of the television shows Derren Brown – Mind Control and Trick of the Mind.
 He and Brown wrote Russian Roulette, Séance and Messiah, as well as three series of Trick of the Mind.
 He also co-wrote and co-directed four of Brown's stage shows, all of which have toured and played the West End.
 For Something Wicked This Way Comes they were awarded the 2006 Olivier Award for Best Entertainment.

 Their fourth show Enigma was also nominated for Olivier Award 2010, and he was nominated for the Lew Grade Award at the 2007 BAFTA Awards for his work on Derren Brown: The Heist (alongside collaborators Derren Brown, Simon Mills and Ben Caron).
 Nyman shares some of his magic "know-how" in the DVD, Insane.
 Their latest collaboration is entitled Sacrifice, which opened in March 2015 in the UK, and was premiered on Netflix in 2018.

+Work with Jeremy Dyson

 Ghost Stories

 Nyman is co-creator of the long-running horror stage-play Ghost Stories.
 The show opened at the Liverpool Playhouse on 4 February 2010; from there it moved to the Lyric Theatre Hammersmith, before transferring to the Duke of York's Theatre in the West End, opening on 25 June 2010.

 Since then it has played in Moscow and Toronto, and was nominated for two Olivier Awards in 2011, Best Sound and Best Entertainment.
 Nyman and Jeremy Dyson co-wrote the show and co-directed it along with Sean Holmes.
 The stage play Ghost Stories finished after 1,000 shows in the Duke of York's, on 15 March 2015.

 A film adaptation premiered in 2017, starring Nyman, Paul Whitehouse and Martin Freeman.

+The Warlock Effect

+Nyman and Dyson are co-authors of the 2023 novel The Warlock Effect, a thriller about a magician who becomes involved with espionage in the 1950s.
+It was published by Hodder & Stoughton, and Nyman also narrated an audio version.

+The Psychic

+Nyman and Dyson have co-created a new stage play called The Psychic which is had its world premiere at the York Theatre Royal from 29 April to 23 May 2026.